kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_logical_operators.md

 # Logical operators

-In section [](python_conditions_logical_operators.md), we learned the logical operators `not`, `or` and `and`.
+[We already learned](python_conditions_logical_operators.md) Python's logical operators `not`, `or` and `and`.
 Unfortunately, these operators work only on bool, not on arrays of bool.
 However, NumPy provides equivalents:

 | Python's operator on `bool` | NumPy's equivalent operator for arrays of `bool` |
 |:---------------------------:|:------------------------------------------------:|